The Appeal Process

 - The case may be remanded for a new hearing.

-- The Appeals Board may reverse the finding of responsibility, in whole or in part, made by the University Hearing Board or Student Conduct Administrator.
+- The Appeals Board may reverse the finding of responsibility, in whole or in part, made by the Hearing Board or Hearing Officer.

 - The Appeals Board may dismiss the appeal if the appeal is not based upon one or more of the grounds for appeal.